Challenge-Led Pathways

 From 2024 our training pathways will be organised around a set of key societal challenges.
 These challenges were developed so that they represent the kinds of social science research that our students do and to reflect the themes of the Scottish Government’s National Performance Framework and the UN Sustainable Development Goals.

-What do need to know before completing your application
+What you need to know before completing your application

 We want our pathways to give students the opportunity to develop capacity for interdisciplinary connections within the social sciences and beyond.
 In practical terms, we want our students to be able to communicate key disciplinary concepts and methods emerging from their own disciplines and specific research proposals to other researchers and to those outside academia.
 We also want students to learn from one another about new methods and theories and knowledge exchange networks.
 Each challenge pathway will be made up of students at different stages of their research and from different disciplines but with a broad interest in elements of a particular challenge.
 Training will be organised to encourage peer-to-peer learning and to bring in expertise from non- academic partners.
 Students from any discipline can apply to any challenge pathway.